Annie Smith Ross: Library advocacy and outreach

-Fundraising and resignation from the Charlotte Library
+Fundraising and resignation

-In the years leading up to her resignation, Ross wrote in the Charlotte library's annual reports about the lack of funding that the library faced and pleaded for more money for books.
+In the years leading up to her resignation, Ross wrote in the Charlotte library's annual reports about the lack of funding that the library faced, and pleaded for more money for books.
 In an effort to raise funds, she started a book rental program in which certain fiction books could be rented from the library for two cents per day; after some time had passed and a book was no longer as popular, it would return to the library's main, free, lending collection.
-Members of the Charlotte Women's Club also ran various fundraisers for the library.
+Members of the Charlotte Woman's Club also ran various fundraisers for the library.

-Annie Smith Ross submitted her letter of resignation from the library on January 5th, 1910.
-One local newspaper opined that the news of her resignation "will be received by the public with the keenest regret."
+Ross submitted her letter of resignation from the library on January 5, 1910.
+One local newspaper opined that the news of her resignation would "be received by the public with the keenest regret."

 North Carolina Library Association

 Ross had attended the American Library Association's national conference in 1899, when North Carolina did not have any organization to serve as a state chapter.
-A few years later, not long after she returned to North Carolina from her librarian training in Atlanta, Ross began working on creating a state library association.
-During the winter of 1903–1904 she drafted letters inviting other librarians to form such an organization, and sent them to 18 librarians throughout the state.
+A few years later, not long after she returned to North Carolina from her librarian training in Atlanta, she began working on creating a state library association.
+During the winter of 1903–1904, she drafted letters inviting other librarians to form such an organization, and sent them to 18 librarians throughout the state.
 Six recipients responded with interest, and when they met in May 1904, this small group led to the ALA-affiliated North Carolina Library Association (NCLA)'s formation.

 Ross was widely recognized as being the main force behind the North Carolina Library Association's creation.
-For example, librarian Louis Round Wilson publicly credited Ross as having led the movement to create the NCLA and separately referred to her "vital influence" in its creation.
+Librarian Louis Round Wilson publicly credited her as having led the movement to create the North Carolina Library Association, and separately referred to her "vital influence" in its creation.
 An article in the Charlotte Observer said Ross "was the first to agitate a movement for a library association" in the state.

-Annie Smith Ross was elected as the NCLA's first president, and the group held its first meeting in November 1904.
-Ross continued to hold the position of president of the organization until 1908.
+Ross was elected as the NCLA's first president, and the group held its first meeting in November 1904.
+She continued to hold the position of president of the organization until 1908.